 - Which also led to the 2007 NCC report Season's promise, challenging the supermarket sector to buy and promote more seasonal food (download 120kb PDF)

 - An ambitious project called Race to the Top, sponsored by Defra, to provide an assessment of supermarket performance against independently audited sustainability indicators.
-Race to the Top ended prematurely in 2004 when several supermarkets pulled out (download 320kb PDF final report).
+This initiative was a major investment by Defra, industry and the third sector to try and drive up standards through healthy competition.
+Race to the Top ended prematurely in 2004 when several supermarkets pulled out, mainly due to resistance to publishing data or being compared with others (download 320kb PDF final report).

 Given this slow progress, we remain opposed to voluntary approaches.
-Supermarkets operate in a highly competitive market and selling more remains the dominant driver - to the detriment of people's waistlines and the environment.
-In this situation, it is difficult to see how we can shop our way out of the problem, alongside weak regulation, lame educational initiatives, misleading food labelling, and a sprinkling of greener products sold at a premium.
+Supermarkets operate in a highly competitive market, where selling more and competing on lower prices remain the dominant drivers - to the detriment of people's health and the environment.
+In this situation, it is difficult to see how we can shop our way out of the problem, alongside weak regulation, temporary educational initiatives, misleading food labelling, and a sprinkling of greener products sold at a premium.